rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 <!-- Description of what the example script does -->
 ## Description

-A user can construct REST over Ethernet requests to the TS4500 or Diamondback Tape Library using curl commands.
+Curl can be used to send REST over Ethernet (RoE) requests to the TS4500 or Diamondback Tape Library.
-The first step is to log into the library to create an active session.
-Subsequent REST over Ethernet requests to the library can then use the active session.
+Once a user/script successfully logs into the library, the active session may be used to send further RoE requests to the library.
-Once the user is done using the REST over Ethernet API, a logout request can be sent to the library to close the session.
+To close the session a logout request can be sent to the library.
-If the user does not logout of the session, it will automatically be closed by the library once the session becomes inactive.
+Sessions left open will be closed, automatically, by the library once the session becomes inactive.

 <!-- Description of how to use the script -->
 ## Usage